grpc/proposal/A59-audit-logging.md

 loggers do not fullfil.
 This section is specifically about public APIs we will expose for users to implement their own types of audit loggers.

+As is also documented in all the languages below, the logging function is executed by gRPC syncrhonously during the authorization process.
+Therefore, it's implementation should not block the RPC.
+When needed, it should invoke any long running operations asyncrhonously so that the function itself returns promptly.
+For this reason, no error or status code will be returned from it.

 #### C++ APIs

 A new header `audit_logging.h` declares all the classes users either need to